The rich get richer and the poor get poorer

 "The rich get richer and the poor get poorer" is an aphorism attributed to Percy Bysshe Shelley.
-In A Defence of Poetry (1821, not published until 1840) Shelley remarked that the promoters of utility had exemplified the saying, "To him that hath, more shall be given; and from him that hath not, the little that he hath shall be taken away.
+In A Defence of Poetry (1821, not published until 1840), Shelley remarked that the promoters of utility had exemplified the saying, "To him that hath, more shall be given; and from him that hath not, the little that he hath shall be taken away.
 The rich have become richer, and the poor have become poorer; and the vessel of the State is driven between the Scylla and Charybdis of anarchy and despotism."
 It describes a positive feedback loop (a corresponding negative feedback loop would be e.g. progressive tax).

 "To him that hath" etc. is a reference to Matthew 25:29 (the parable of the talents, see also Matthew effect).
-The aphorism is commonly evoked, with variations in wording, as a synopsis of the effect of free market capitalism producing excessive inequality.
+The aphorism is commonly invoked, with variations in wording, as a summary of the effect of free market capitalism on excessive inequality.

 Predecessors

 Andrew Jackson, the seventh President of the U.S. (1829–1837), in his 1832 bank veto, said that "when the laws undertake... to make the rich richer and the potent more powerful, the humble members of society... have a right to complain of the injustice to their Government."
 The phrase also has connections to Martial's epigrams.
 In one of his epigrams, he states, "You will always be poor if you are poor, Aemilianus.
 Nowadays wealth is given only to the rich."

 The phrase also resembles two Bible verses from the Gospel of Matthew:

 For whosoever hath, to him shall be given, and he shall have more abundance: but whosoever hath not, from him shall be taken away even that he hath ...

 For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath.